 Need an easy dinner idea that’s healthy and fast?
 You got it!
 This easy Chicken and Vegetables Skillet recipe is all of that and more!
-Everyone will love this garlicky chicken with colorful, crisp-tender veggies.
+Everyone will love this garlicky chicken dinner tossed with colorful, crisp-tender veggies.

 - Olive Oil: You’ll need a couple of tablespoons of olive oil, divided, for sautéing.